Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-06-04-gcs-back-end-development.md

 Then you should write the code related to the feature you want to implement or the bug you want to fix.

-Do not forget to write the integration tests for the code you write, which is required.
+Do not forget to write the integration tests for the code you write, if you are adding a new feature or you are fixing a bug that has no tests before.

 ## Compile and Test the Code